TnTech-ECE/CapstoneStarterRepo/Reports/Conceptual Design Template.md

 ### Budget

 Develop a budget proposal with justifications for expenses associated with each subsystem.
-Note that this budget proposal can also serve as a detailed specification for each subsystem.
-After itemizing the budgets for individual subsystems, merge them to create a comprehensive budget for the entire solution.
+Note that the total of this budget proposal can also serve as a specification for each subsystem.
+After creating the budgets for individual subsystems, merge them to create a comprehensive budget for the entire solution.

 ### Skills